mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

    :end-at: gains
    :language: ini

-The antenna type in ``source``'s radio is set to :ned:`AxiallySymmetricAntenna`.
-We use the characteristics data from a real-world 16-element Yagi antenna for the :par:`gains` parameter values.
-We also set a :par:`baseGain` of 10 dB, because the gain data is given as relative (i.e. the maximum gain is at 0 dB).
-The radiation pattern looks like the following:
+As we run the simulation, we can see the radiation pattern displayed:

 .. video:: axiallysymmetric2.mp4

-Here is the reception power vs. direction:
+Here is the reception power vs. direction plot:

 .. figure:: axiallysymmetricchart.png
    :width: 100%

 Here is the same plot with a logarithmic scale, where the details further from the main lobe are more apparent:

 .. figure:: axiallysymmetricchart_log.png
    :width: 100%